Rugby School and Bilton Grange Preparatory School merged in January 2020.

 The two nearby schools have enjoyed wide-ranging links for many years, with both sharing a similar ethos and commitment to high standards of teaching and learning.

-All pupils will benefit from sharing the two schools’ extensive facilities, with a 400 acre site at Rugby School and 90 acres at Bilton Grange, enhancing co-curricular provision for all.
+All pupils benefit from sharing the two schools’ extensive facilities, with a 400 acre site at Rugby School and 90 acres at Bilton Grange, enhancing co-curricular provision for all.

-“Our schools provide a truly rounded education and a pioneering curriculum and this partnership will bring tangible benefits to both, with our extensive facilities and specialist teachers enhancing the opportunities for all pupils.
+“Our schools provide a truly rounded education and a pioneering curriculum and this partnership brings tangible benefits to both, with our extensive facilities and specialist teachers enhancing the opportunities for all pupils.
 Those parents wishing for a senior school other than Rugby will, of course, still have my support and guidance.”

 To see the Bilton Grange website, Click Here